enzobonansea/Sat.Recruitment/REFACTOR.md

 9. I'll make a polymorphic hierarchy of `UserType`

 10. I'll use a polymorphic method call to `UserType.GetMoney` on `UserType.Money` property getter

+11. Create an Email object with all the normalization logic